-The Annual Report must be sent to shareholders not less than one month before the date fixed for holding the annual meeting of shareholders, or, if earlier, by 12 May each year.
+The Annual Report must be sent to shareholders not less than one month before the date fixed for holding the annual meeting of shareholders.
 The document must be lodged with the Registrar and POMSoX at this time.
-KAML has applied for an extension for this first report.

 Announcements to POMSoX